 - Preheat the oven to 350°.
 Light coat an 8-inch round baking pan with non-stick cooking spray and set it aside.

 - Lightly flour your work surface and remove the crescent roll dough from the container.
-Working carefully not to separate it, lay out the crescent roll dough as well as you can into a rectangle.
-Gently flatten the dough slightly with your hands and as well as you can pinch the pre-cut seams together.
+Lay out the crescent roll dough, if you’re using precut dough, lay it out as well as you can into a rectangle.
+Gently flatten the dough slightly with your hands.
+If you’re using precut crescent roll dough, pinch the pre-cut seams together as well as you can.

 - In a small bowl, mix the brown sugar, cinnamon and two teaspoons of flour and set it aside.